Roman and Decimal Number Converter

 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/378/.
 Also, please do not modify any references to the original work (if any) contained in this content.

 It's well known that the Romans used Latin letters for writing numbers.
-It is considered that the Roman numeral system is a classic example nonpositional numeral systems, i.e. the numeral systems in which the value of a figure is independent of its position.
+It is considered that the Roman numeral system is a classic example of nonpositional numeral systems, i.e., numeral systems in which the value of a figure is independent of its position.

-We remind you that in Roman numeral system I is 1, V is 5, X is 10, L is 50, C is 100, D is 500, M is 1000.
+We remind you that in the Roman numeral system, I is 1, V is 5, X is 10, L is 50, C is 100, D is 500, M is 1000.
 For example, the number 3 is written as III in Roman numerals.
 Although everything is not so simple, and it's a nonpositional numeral system because there is an additional rule that modifies the value of a digit according to its place.